 You could face a penalty from by-law enforcement.
 The fine is a minimum of $25 and a maximum of $2,000 per offence, and in default of payment, a maximum of 30 days in jail.

-How do I report smoking in a public space?
+- How do I report smoking/vaping in a public space?

-Until federal legislation comes into effect on Oct.
-17, 2018, it is still against the law to possess, use, or sell recreational cannabis.
+Federal legislation came into effect on Oct.
+17, 2018, legalizing recreational cannabis.

 The provincial government has set the legal age for cannabis use, purchase, cultivation, and possession in Nova Scotia at 19.